The Internet Deems Hiding a Relationship From Family to Be a Red Flag – But for Indians, It’s Complicated

 Offering a Shoulder to Cry on – as a Dating Strategy – Is Now Rightfully Called ‘Vulturing’

-Moreover, when moralities rooted in caste, class, and religious boundaries become the cause of violent backlash, they take the form of exercises in toxic masculinity, too.
+When moralities rooted in caste, class, and religious boundaries become the cause of violent backlash, they take the form of exercises in toxic masculinity, too.
 Describing an incident where this is precisely what happened, Deepa Pawar noted in Behan Box, “A young man in love with a Dalit woman was scolded by his family for crossing the caste barrier, and allegations were made about her ‘character’, ‘motives’, ‘upbringing’, ‘values’ and so on… These discussions took place publicly, in front of their friends and family, in the same village where the young woman’s family lived.
 This woman is the daughter of a single mother, a migrant Dalit woman living in a rented accommodation.”

 Online accounts appear to suggest that women — almost disproportionately — are at risk of being stashed in cis-heterosexual relationships.
 What the accounts rarely underline, though, is how women in cis-heterosexual relationships are also the ones that bear the brunt of society’s bigotry against inter-caste, inter-class, and inter-faith unions.
 Alluding to the incident of the Dalit woman, Pawar adds, “The sympathies of the entire village lay with the man, and after a while even started blaming the young woman for the decisions that they had taken as a couple.
 The character assassination derailed her education and career preparation — she is training to enter the police force which is a male-dominated profession.
 The young man, after a while, continued to perform and thrive in his friendships, education, and social life… Relationships are also a site of power where inequalities between the two partners play out — especially when the male, already wielding skewed gender power, is from a dominant caste.”

-What follows the disclosure of a romantic relationship, then, could be significantly damaging for individuals from the queer community, too.
+What follows the disclosure of a romantic relationship could be significantly damaging for individuals from the queer community, too.
 Disclosing one’s queer relationship could be met with the kind of negativity that, at best, entails being disowned from the family; at worst, it can lead to forced heterosexual marriages, conversion therapy, and as always, honor killing.

-Indeed, stashing might, on occasion, be the only option one has to live the life one wants to, without exposing themselves — and their partner — to forced separation, emotional harassment, or worse but not inconceivable, lynching.
-But it’s not an excuse to not openly communicate with one’s partner about the reason they’re being stashed.
-This enables their partner to make an informed decision about the fate of the relationship.
+Indeed, stashing might, then, be the only option one has to live the life one wants to, without exposing themselves — and their partner — to forced separation, emotional harassment, or worse but not inconceivable, lynching.
+But it’s not an excuse to not openly communicate with one’s partner about the reason they’re being stashed, thus denying them the opportunity to make an informed decision about the fate of the relationship.
 As Garbutt suggests: “[Y]ou have to ask yourself whether you want to be in a relationship with somebody in this situation… Remember that your relationship is not a project and a partner is not somebody to be rescued.
 If you’re looking for something rich and fulfilling, you might need to find somebody you can depend on more.
 If there are too many complications to overcome, they might just not be the one for you.”

-Denying one’s partner the choice to make that decision — simply because one’s circumstances prevent one from exercising their free will when it comes to their life — is, after all, selfish.
+Refusing one’s partner the choice to make that decision — simply because one’s personal circumstances prevent one from exercising their own free will when it comes to their life — is, after all, selfish.
 Open communication, understanding, and compromise are key, here.